NicoleHall/flock_calculator/README.md

 To run the test suite, make sure you’re in the flock_calculator directory and run the following command in the command line interface: ruby calculator_test.rb

 There are several tests and they should all be passing.
 I like to use minitest.
 Some folks prefer Rspec because it is more expressive.
 I’m proficient at RSpec, but for this project minitest will be fine.
-I also like to use minitest/pride because the output a passing test suite is a series of rainbow dots.
+I also like to use minitest/pride because the output of a passing test suite is a series of rainbow dots.
 And who doesn’t want a little color in their lives?

 ## Nicole's Methodology for creating the Calculator class and CalculatorTest class: